TrACEr-Project/project-of-challenge-test-data/README.md

    * The file named 'TC.m' is for computing the Tucker congruence
    * The file named 'removeisnan.m' is used to remove the subjects and features with 70% missing values
    * codes under the subsubfolder 'spca_wopt_functions'
-     * The functions in this subsubfolder are for using weighted optimization to fit PCA to incomplete data, similarly as the way of fitting the CP model to incomplete data introduced in the paper ' Scalable tensor factorizations for incomplete data' by E. Acar,  D.M.
-Dunlavy, T.G.
-Kolda, and M. Mørup.